ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 > Note: These names mean different things in different events.
 It may require some experimentation to discover exactly what in each case.

-This thread intends to compile every Target-related decision.
+This article intends to compile every Target-related decision.

 To test everything and get results, I used some simple scripts to test which parameters are seen in each event context.
-The KV and Lua Scripts are found in the second post, which also contains all the debug data.
+The KV and Lua Scripts are found below, along with all the debug data.

 After running many tests with different ability behaviors, here's what I got: